Thompson Sampling and the Bernoulli Bandit

 Simulating the Problem

 In order to somewhat approximate reality, let’s create a blackbox EmailOracle class that represents the information we get about each email view after we send it.
-Practically speaking, this may be information that lives in analytics database that we need to query, but in this case we’ll have it print either T or F to console, where T represents an email view that converted to a click-through.
+Practically speaking, this may be information that lives in analytics database that we need to query, but in this case we’ll have it print either C (conversion) or N (No conversion) to console, where C represents an email view that converted to a click-through.

-We’ll intentionally set it up such that the new action has a small but real lift over the status quo, so ideally our online learning algorithm can identify it as the better option.
+We’ll intentionally set it up such that the new action has a small but real lift over the status quo (8% vs 5%), so ideally our online learning algorithm can identify it as the better option.

 [1]: